 - Time Estimate

 ClickUp shows you the number of tasks in your list.
 You can choose to hide description and add comment to the list.
 The toggle feature highlights tasks with subtasks.
 You can see the number of incomplete subtasks in your list.

 On your list, you can update your task statuses and even edit them.
 Your task shows the number of subtasks you have and you can add more.
 It also shows the number of checklist items and how many you’ve completed.
 If you use the same checklist often, you can Save as Template.
-ClickUp lets you decide who to share your template with.
+ClickUp lets you decide with whom to share your template.
 Next time you create a checklist, you can use your saved template.
 This feature would have been useful for subtasks too.

 On your lists, you can choose what you see, so you can add and hide columns depending on what matters to you.
-We moved to ClickUp from Asana and we’ve never looked back.
-ClickUp is a great project management app for teams of any size but might be an overkill for individuals.
+We moved to ClickUp from Asana, and we’ve never looked back.
+ClickUp is a great project management app for teams of any size, but it might be an overkill for individuals.
 However, if you are an avid planner with too many moving schedule parts, you definitely need to try ClickUp for personal use.
 ClickUp is also great for freelancers.